-Our dedication to lavender will expand with more field space and special attention paid to utilizing the historic greenhouse for both year-round food sources and lavender propagation.
-Our farmers’ focus is on creating a Grosso cultivar specific to our unique North Valley climate and soils.
-This will help us have stronger plants with less work, meaning more lavender for us all to enjoy.
+Our farmers’ focus is on refining a Grosso cultivar specific to our unique North Valley climate and soils, thereby producing stronger plants with less work, yielding a greater harvest with more lavender for us all to enjoy.

 Our dry sunny climate is ideal for lavender cultivation and provides a sustainable crop with a terroir unique to New Mexico.